17rashi/Git-github-with-VS-code/README.md

-## If this is helpful giva it a star. :star:
+## If this is helpful give it a star. :star:

-# Git/Github-with-VS-code
+# Git/Github-with-VS-code :sunglasses:

 ## INSTALLATION